kean/Align/README.md

 // Set spacing between two views a.anchors.bottom.spacing(20, to: b.anchors.top)

-// Pin of the edges of the view to the superview a.anchors.trailing.pin(inset: 20)
+// Pin an edge to the superview a.anchors.trailing.pin(inset: 20)
 ```